GeorgeCoote/spectral-methods/JEMScolbrook/README.md

 ## Mathematical pre-requisites

 A first course in functional analysis, including some spectral theory is useful.
 My choice of texts would be Conway's A Course in Functional Analysis and Hislop/Segal's Introduction to Spectral Theory.
 An understanding of finite-dimensional linear algebra and topological vocabulary will be essential.
-You should be familiar with the following terms.
+You should be familiar with the following terms/ideas.

+* The distance of a point to a closed set
+* Continuous function
 * Linear operator
 * Hilbert Space
 * Closed operator